PhobGCC/PhobGCC-doc/For_Users/Phob_Calibration_Guide_Latest.md

 * The C-Stick will display the software version in Melee units as if it were not preceded by the "0."
   * The Y-axis will show the tens and ones digits.
 In this case, it would be 29.
   * The X-axis will show the thousands and hundreds digits.
 In this case, it would be 0.
-* You must use Smashscope to see this numerically.
+* You must use GTS to see this numerically.
 * If the controller doesn't show 29, then you need to reference an older configuration document [here](LEGACY.md).
   * If it doesn't respond to this command at all, then it's likely the version is 0.23 or lower and you should [upgrade the controller firmware](/For_Users/Phob_Programming_Guide.md).